TomasVotruba/php-arch-posts/page.markdown

 ![Figure 1: Entrydo website](figures/figures1.png)

-### How big it is?
+### How big is the Project?

 Honestly, with pattern refactoring the size doesn't matter, but people still tend to care about it.
-Quantitative numbers, can be used to derive qualitative statements, since for example size and complexity can behave orthogonal to each other.
-Put simply, something small can be very complex and something bit does not need to be complex.
+Quantitative numbers can be used to derive qualitative statements, since for example size and complexity can behave orthogonal to each other.
+Put simply, something small can be very complex and something big does have to be complex at all.

-If we don't count tests, migration, fixtures, etc., the application has **270 PHP files** in the length of **54 357 lines** (without comments, using [phploc](https://github.com/sebastianbergmann/phploc)).
+If we don't count tests, migration, fixtures, etc., the application has **270 PHP files** totalling **54 357 lines** (without comments, using [phploc](https://github.com/sebastianbergmann/phploc)).

 To give you an idea, the Laravel 5.8 has 72 519 lines (without comments) at the time of writing this post.